 Your complete WMS features and requirements guide

-- Learn what advanced features are also available
+- What advanced WMS features are also available

 - When you might want to consider bringing a customization request to your list of potential WMS vendors

-So, let’s begin with a look at selecting the right WMS features that work best for your business.
+So, let’s begin by looking at how to select the WMS features that work best for your business.